marcueberall/obsidian-harn-weather/README.md

 If you use the buttons, the generation data will be pasted to the clipboard.
 Executing the commands, will paste the generation data into the active note at the current cursor position.

 ## Installation
+### From Obsidian Community Plugins

+Hopefully coming soon ...

 ### From GitHub

-Download the plugin zip archive from the latest release and extract the plugin folder to your vault's plugins folder: <PATH_TO_VAULT>/.obsidian/plugins/.
+Download the plugin zip archive (obsidian-harn-weather.zip) from the latest release and extract the plugin folder to your vault's plugins folder: <PATH_TO_VAULT>/.obsidian/plugins/.

 **NOTE:** This folder might be invisible on machines running Linux and macOS.